 Set objectives and make them clear to students

-Objectives help students focus on the information literacy or research skills they should learn as a result of the assignment.
+Objectives help students focus on the information fluency or research skills they should learn as a result of the assignment.

 The student should learn to: